- Youth Programs

 Youth Programs (Youth Development and Engagement)

 Community Change partners with schools, school districts, government agencies, not-for-profits, and institutions of higher education to develop and implement educational programs, workshops, classes and college courses for the students and families they serve.
-These programs are based on Community Change’s unique models for 1. career explorations (The CareerVisions Model); 2. community organizing (The Community Change Model); 3. cultural education (The Legacy Model); and 4. relationship building (The Peace Model).
+These programs are based on Community Change’s unique models for 1. career explorations (The CareerVisions Model); 2. community organizing (The Community Change Model); 3. cultural education (The Legacy Model); 4. financial literacy (The Money Move$ Model) and 5. relationship building (The Peace Model).
 The themes and exercises for each model are designed around students’ interests and academic needs.
 This allows for the integration of art, dance, drama games, and sports with such academic content as literacy, science, and math to provide a relevant and engaging educational experience for students.
 Students are also engaged in research and restorative practice circles to support and facilitate their exploration in each model.

 The CareerVisions Model (career explorations) engages students from kindergarten through college in a variety of fun yet challenging activities that support them in defining and pursuing their career ambitions as they analyze and address their community concerns.
 Students are engaged in an exploration of people, places and other things related to their field of interest.